-j.
-Newly-Appointed or Elected Justice

-- i.
-On cases set for submission on briefs and those already submitted on briefs, a newly-appointed or elected justice replaces the justice whose place the newly-appointed or elected justice has assumed. - ii.
-On cases set for submission with oral argument, a newly-appointed or elected justice replaces the justice whose place the newly-appointed or elected justice has assumed only if (a) oral argument has not yet been heard or (b) oral argument has been heard but the other two justices assigned to the case cannot agree on a judgment.
+- j.
+Newly-Appointed or Elected Justice - i.
+On cases set for submission on briefs and those already submitted on briefs, a newly-appointed or elected justice replaces the justice whose place the newly-appointed or elected justice has assumed. - On cases set for submission with oral argument, a newly-appointed or elected justice replaces the justice whose place the newly-appointed or elected justice has assumed only if (a) oral argument has not yet been heard or (b) oral argument has been heard but the other two justices assigned to the case cannot agree on a judgment. - iii.
+On remand of a case by a higher court for further proceedings, whether the case was originally submitted with oral argument or on briefs, the newly-appointed or elected justice replaces the justice whose place the newly-appointed or elected justice has assumed. - k.

-k.
 Equalization of Panel Service